digitaldesaster/fireworks/ReadMe.md

 ### 1. Open VSCode

-Create a new folder for your project and open it. start a terminal in VSCode
+Create a new folder for your project and open it.
+Start a terminal in VSCode.

-### 2. Clone the Flask Tailwind Installer Repository into the new folder
+### 2. Clone the Flask Tailwind Installer Repository into the New Folder

 ```bash
 git clone https://github.com/digitaldesaster/fireworks.git .